So much for turnaround Tuesday? Stocks tumble again - KESQ

 By Paul R. La Monica, CNN Business

 Tuesday’s market rally was brief.
-Stocks opened higher but quickly gave up their gains as the morning wore on.
+Stocks opened higher but quickly gave up their gains.
 A more than 5% drop in oil prices, while welcome news to consumers, led to a big sell-off in energy stocks.

-The Dow tumbled about 375 points, or 1.2%, in midday trading.
-Shares of Chevron, a Dow component, fell 3%.
-The S&P 500 was down 1.4% and oil stocks were the biggest losers.
-The S&P Energy Select Sector SPDR Fund slid 3.7%.
+The Dow tumbled nearly 310 points, or 1%.
+Shares of Chevron, a Dow component, fell more than 2%.
+The S&P 500 was down 1.1% and oil stocks were the biggest losers.
+The S&P Energy Select Sector SPDR Fund slid 3.4%.

-Stocks are now on track for their third straight day of losses.
+Stocks suffered their third straight day of losses.
 Investors are still dealing with the aftermath of Federal Reserve chair Jerome Powell’s speech at Jackson Hole on Friday, which led to a more than 1,000 point plunge in the Dow.

-The market was expecting — some might say hoping — that Powell would signal that the Fed was becoming less concerned about inflation, which would have been a possible sign that the central bank won’t raise rates too aggressively at its September 21 meeting

-.But Powell instead talked about how continued rate hikes were still necessary to fight inflation, even if that meant “some pain” for consumers and businesses.
-As such, traders are now anticipating another three-quarters of a percentage point rate hike next month.

 It is worth noting that the market volatility is taking place during a notoriously quiet time on Wall Street.
 Trading volume is light as many investors are enjoying their last bits of summer vacation.